turingschool/front-end-curriculum/projects/number-guesser.md

 ### Functional Expectations

-- :sparkles: You completed through Phase Three and you did something with Phase Four
+- :sparkles: You completed Phase Three and did something with Phase Four
 - 4: Application meets all of the functional expectations in Phase Three
 - 3: Application meets all of the functional expectations in Phase Two
 - 2: Application meets all of the functional expectations in Phase One